 You should always give as much information as possible (i.e. clear URLs/permalinks, clear titles, clear product info and short descriptions) so that these are quickly recognised and found by both potential customers and search engines.
 A clear structure, optimal navigation, appealing design, and obvious names are important in connection with the keywords and metadata that match your offer.
 It’s especially important for search engine optimisation since these details influence the position of your WordPress shop on search engines such as Google and Bing.

-Step 5: Additional features for your WordPress online shop
+Step 5: Additional features for your online shop with WooCommerce

 Since the plugin features of WooCommerce in WordPress are very extensive, it’s only possible to introduce a few in this article: the most important ones can be selected in the sidebar under the 'WooCommerce' menu item: